 4. Drill Higher RPM

 When the drill bit RPM is high, it touches the surface at a higher rate.
-Due to this, drill bit can be heated and the result is an overheated drill bit.
+Due to this, the drill bit can be heated and the result is an overheated drill bit.
 Hence, you should use the recommended RPM and feed rate for the drilling materials.

 Normally, wood drilling requires high RPM, and steel, concrete, stone, brick, and glass require less RPM.
 When the drilling material is tougher, its heating amount is high.